NA-MIC/ProjectWeek/PW35_2021_Virtual/README.md

 ## Welcome to the web page for the 35th Project Week!

-This event will be held virtually June 28-July 2, 2021.
+This event was held virtually June 28-July 2, 2021.

 ## Numbers and Introduction
 - **140** Registered Attendees. **44%** First Timers!